aeternity/protocol/node/api/channels_api_usage.md

   "jsonrpc": "2.0",
   "method": "channels.get.contract_call",
   "params": {
-    "caller": "ak_2MGLPW2CHTDXJhqFJezqSwYSNwbZokSKkG7wSbGtVmeyjGfHtm",
+    "caller_id": "ak_2MGLPW2CHTDXJhqFJezqSwYSNwbZokSKkG7wSbGtVmeyjGfHtm",
-    "contract": "ct_2A67iNjuNd2erJdzDMCzVeJkj82cS1krGGFbQeheBhFELktpo4",
+    "contract_id": "ct_2A67iNjuNd2erJdzDMCzVeJkj82cS1krGGFbQeheBhFELktpo4",
     "round": 10
   }
 }
 ```
-The combination of a `caller`, `contract` and a `round` of execution determines the
+The combination of a `caller_id`, `contract_id` and a `round` of execution determines the
 contract call.
 Providing an incorrect set of those results in an error response.

 A non-error response of this call looks like this